ABZ-Aaron/Reddit-API-Pipeline/instructions/dbt.md

 If you continue, I'd recommend taking a quick look at some dbt [tutorials](https://docs.getdbt.com/docs/dbt-cloud/cloud-quickstart).
 I'll only go through some basic steps to setup a transformation here.

-For reference, here's a [link](https://github.com/ABZ-Aaron/Reddit-API-Pipeline-DBT) to the seperate repo I set up for dbt.
+For reference, here's a [link](https://github.com/ABZ-Aaron/Reddit-API-Pipeline-DBT) to the separate repo I set up for dbt.

 ## Setup (development)